 Hypodermic Needles – A certificate of need from the Department of Health is required to possess hypodermic needles and syringes.
 This is obtained either by the department or PI.
 Stocks of hypodermic needles must be kept in locked storage with an inventory system (log of use) that is kept for three years.

 Work with Biohazards, Infectious Material, Recombinant DNA – The Cornell University Institutional Biosafety Committee issues a Memorandum of Understanding to investigators to assure appropriate health and safety measures are in place and to comply with existing government regulations and applicable University policies.

 Regulated Medical Waste – Waste generated at Biosafety Levels 2 and 3 is defined as that generated in the diagnosis, treatment or immunization of human beings or animals, in research pertaining thereto, or in production and testing of biologicals.
 Additionally, regulated medical waste cannot contain any hazardous chemical or radioactive waste components.
 The biological component must first be decontaminated, and then treated as chemical or radioactive waste.

 Sharps Disposal - Hypodermic needles must always be discarded in a red sharps container.
-Hypodermic Needles should never be removed from a syringe; instead, the entire unit should be put into a sharps container.
-Other sharps such as razor blades can be collected in sturdy puncture-resistant container, taped shut and disposed of directly into the dumpster.
+Hypodermic Needles should never be removed from a syringe; instead the entire unit should be placed into a sharps container.
+Other sharps such as razor blades can be collected in a sturdy puncture-resistant container, taped shut and disposed of directly into the dumpster."

 Exposure Control Plan – OSHA requires that an employer implement the plan when employees are working with bloodborne pathogens.
 Research groups may need to add additional information relevant to their particular site in order to have an effective and comprehensive plan.